vsakel/ChatBot-Summarizer/README.md

 Pytest fixtures are functions that provide a fixed baseline for tests.
 They allow for reusability, by sharing common set up across multiple tests.
 Test functions can use them to perform actions.

-We implemented the **client fixture** that simulate HTTP requests to the Flask backend.
+We implemented a **client fixture** that simulate HTTP requests to the Flask backend.
-It allows us to send GET and POST requests to the backend without actually running a server.
+It allows us to send requests to the backend without actually running a server.

 ### Test Cases